Day 1: Arrival-Arusha

 The Serengeti National Park is the world’s last great wildlife refuge as it contains an estimated three million large animals, most of which take part in a seasonal migration that is one of nature’s wonders.
 The area covers 14,763 sq kms and the name Serengeti comes from the Maasai ‘Siringet’, meaning endless plains.

-Have the morning Serengeti and then after lunch drive to the rim of Ngorongoro Crater to overnight at Simba Public Campsite.
+Have the morning Serengeti and then after lunch drive to the rim of Ngorongoro Crater,

 Breakfast, lunch and dinner provided Drinking water will be provided every day per person.

 There are several documented resident lion prides just within a one-hour game drive radius from Seronera.
 During the dry season, the resident prides begin to shift west and north in their territories and concentrate in the central region of the park.
 The dry season is a particularly good time for lion viewing in the Central Serengeti The Central Serengeti is also one of the best areas in Africa to spot the elusive leopard.
 You may be lucky enough to encounter this majestic cat in the branches of the sausage trees that dot the banks of the Seronera River.